xnd-project/libxnd/doc/xnd/types.rst

 ~~~~~~~~~~~~

 Fixed strings are embedded into arrays.
 Supported encodings are 'ascii',
 'utf8', 'utf16' and 'utf32'.
-The maximum string size is the number of
+The string size argument denotes the number
-code points rather than bytes.
+of code points rather than bytes.

 .. code-block:: py